-13. And is this a fossilized seahorse?
+13. Is this a fossilized seahorse?

 Tree Shaped Like a Seahorse - British Columbia Hiking - Denhams Trail

-14. And here is a natural gate
+14. Here is a natural gate

 turns out to be a real gate to an obstacle course just ahead.
 If you are